No. 8 Arizona pulls away from Stanford, reaches Pac-12 semis – KION546

 AP Sports Writer

+Point guard Kerr Kriisa injured a shoulder in the first half, and Lloyd said he didn’t expect to have him after intermission, but Kriisa played 15 minutes in the second half.

-Tommy Lloyd won his 59th game at Arizona, the most victories in a coach’s first two seasons.
+Lloyd won his 59th game at Arizona, an NCAA record for most victories in a coach’s first two seasons.
 Former North Carolina coach Bill Guthridge held the previous mark.

+“To pass Bill Guthridge is even a little extra special honor for me,” Lloyd said.
+“I thought I was never leaving Gonzaga, and I was totally OK with that.
+I would tell people jokingly, ‘Hey, I’ll just be the next Bill Guthridge.
+He was Dean Smith’s right-hand man.
+I’ll be Mark Few’s right-hand man and maybe get a few years to be the head coach at the end of my career.'”

 Courtney Ramey had 15 points for Arizona, which used a 12-2 run to take a 92-78 lead.
 The Wildcats shot 64%.